[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 4

 Pendulous on its upper hinge, the hatch swung back to reveal a misty blueness.
+Miril bowed her head and stepped into the Vaults of Vlamanor.

-It rattled, it moved, it collected itself into half a dozen little heaps, and a babble of voices issued from the tops of them.
-The closest heap arranged itself into a head with two bright eyes; or at any rate that was the semblance, shaped for her understanding.
-She should - she must - appreciate the effort the thing was making.
+Next she came to a more desolate section.
+A scree of broken metal fragments looked to her like rubbish (though her intellect withheld judgement on its value), and the "rubbish" saw her: it rattled, it moved, it collected itself into half a dozen little heaps, and a babble of voices issued from the tops of them.
+The closest heap arranged itself into a head with two bright eyes, or semblance thereof, shaped for her understanding; she knew she should - must - appreciate the effort the thing was making.
+Above the babble, a pure, childlike voice burst into song in the Nouuan tongue:

 The pulses of the plot